 It was neighborhood engagement that led to a $25,000 remodel a couple of years ago, and the amphitheater looks better than it ever has.

-This year is Jerry Day’s 15th anniversary.
+This year's Jerry Day is on August 5.
 Thousands of people from all over the country will come to the Excelsior to celebrate in McLaren Park.
 Not your average San Francisco vacation—you might even call it a strange trip.